jonbra/jonbra.github.io/_posts/2023-09-01-nextflow_notes.md

 ---
-title: "Random notes on using Nextflow"
+title: "Some notes on using Nextflow"
-permalink: /resources/nextflow
-excerpt: "Random notes on using Nextflow"
+excerpt: "Some notes on Hybrid deployment, Nextflow Tower and Operators"
-sidebar:
-  nav: "resources"
 tags:
   - Nextflow
 ---